Home High Level Design V

 • “area search service” -

-• if we know the latitude and longitude of the source and destination, we can calculate the distance using dijkstra
+• if we know the latitude and longitude of the source and destination, we can use dijkstra

 • however, running it on a graph with billions of nodes, at millions of requests per second is not efficient